Jasonblalack/zyngapoker/Features.md

 ### Locale Data

-The locale support in Jasy is build on the industry standard CLDR data used by Microsoft, Oracle, IBM and Co as well.
+The locale support in Jasy is build on the industry standard CLDR data (fully included in the Jasy distribution package) used by Microsoft, Oracle, IBM and Co as well.
 It contains information about date and number formats, calendars, sorting priorities, etc.

 Jasy rebuilds the XML files of each locale into an Jasy-enabled project which is dynamically added during processing the permutations ("locale" is one built-in permutatiomn option).